daoventures/DaoProtocol/README.md

 2. Invoke `deposit` function in `yfUSDT` smart contract with investment amount.

 For withdrawal purpose, you may either invoke `withdrawEarn` to withdraw from yEarn or `withdrawVault` to withdraw from yVault.

+## Contract Functionalities

+(Admin Functions)
+1. setFeePercentages - Set the fees percentages of the profit commission

+2. setEarn - Change Earn smart contract

+3. setVault - Change Vault smart contract

+4. approvePooling - Approve Earn and Vault smart contract from Tether token

+5. vesting
+   - Change to state of vesting
+   - collect all the funds from Earn and Vault smart contracts for emergency uses
+   - Disabled the deposit and withdraw functions for public
+   - Only allowed users to do refund from yfUSDT

+6. revertContract
+    - Revert state of vesting
+    - Allow smart contract work as usual
+    - Only allow to revert after 24 hours of vesting

+(Public Functions)
+1. earnBalanceOf - Check your Earn balance

+2. vaultBalanceOf - Check your Vault balance

+3. earnDepositBalanceOf - Check your current investment amount of Earn smart contract

+4. vaultDepositBalanceOf - Check your current investment amount of Vault smart contract

+5. deposit - Deposit funds into Earn and Vault smart contracts

+6. withdrawEarn - Withdraw funds from Earn smart contract

+7. withdrawVault - Withdraw funds from Vault smart contract

+8. refundEarn - Refund all of your Earn funds after yfUSDT is vested

+9. refundVault - Refund all of your Vault funds after yfUSDT is vested